 - Have you ever been affected by someone’s dishonorable, narcissistic leadership?
 What happened?
 What did you do to minimize the damage?
 What could you have done differently?

-- Take a moment to clarify what the moral standard that you hold yourself to is, then write it down clearly and articulately.
+- Take a moment to clarify what moral standard that you hold yourself to, then write it down clearly and articulately.
 Use it as a reference when making decisions to prevent yourself from becoming an accidental dishonorable, narcissistic leader.